mj1618/serverless-offline-sns/README.md

     host: 0.0.0.0
     sns-subscribe-endpoint: ${env:SNS_SUBSCRIBE_ENDPOINT}
     sns-endpoint: ${env:SNS_ENDPOINT}
+    https: true # Enables HTTPS protocol for the sns-subscribe-endpoint
 ```

 If you want to unsubscribe when you stop your server, then call `sls offline-sns cleanup` when the script exits.